 So what do we get here:

-• Two same logs with different levels - when we see them should we consider it as error or as info?
-Two same logs doesn’t make error research easier.
+• Two identical logs with different levels — when we see them, should we consider it an error or info?
+Two identical logs don’t make error investigation easier.

-• Calling side doesn’t know that function already logged all the info so it logs one more time.
-But what if this data was crusial for our functionality?
-Than we would need to take some actions on the calling side depending on error type: timeout or non 2xx http response code.
-We cannot do this here because of lack of error context.
+• The calling side doesn’t know that the function already logged all the info, so it logs one more time.
+But what if this data was crucial for our functionality?
+Then we would need to take some actions on the calling side depending on the error type: timeout or non-2xx HTTP response code.
+We can’t do this here because of the lack of error context.

 Throw on error